 If you typed in dog AND cat OR bird, in what order do you think your search will be performed?
 Many assume that because dog AND cat appear first, the software searches for those words first.
 That is not the case.

-It is important to understand order of operations to obtain accurate search results.
+It is important to understand the order of operations to obtain accurate search results.
 The criteria within logic groups or parentheses are assessed first before evaluating against the other search conditions.

-In a long string of search terms without any indication of order, OR conditions are always performed first.
+In a long string of search terms without any indication of an order, OR conditions are always performed first.
 So, in the case of the search dog AND cat OR bird, the search will run cat OR bird first and then run AND dog (i.e. dog AND (cat OR bird)).
 Using parenthesizes and logic groups in complex searches can help you specify the order in which you want your search to be run.

 When creating custom fields within your document review platform, something many overlook is that the type of fields added impacts how searches are performed.
 This is an important consideration during case setup because in most review platforms a field type cannot be changed so you are stuck with the field type unless you take several time-consuming steps to transfer data into a newly created field.
 Understanding how you would want to search within each field will help you determine what type of field you want to use.
 Use this chart to help you decide what type of field you should use: